This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 Lefkes is not just our favourite village in Paros.
 Lefkes tops the list of places we love the most in Greece.
 Why?
 Because Lefkes is undoubtedly one of the most beautiful villages in the country.

-Built on a mountain slope for fear of pirate invasions, Lefkes resembles an island in a sea of pine trees and magnificent olive groves.
 A stroll along the village’s main street is enough to make you fall in love with Lefkes before you even decide to get lost in the labyrinth of smaller streets that will literally take your breath away.

 This photo was shot in Lefkes.
 It shows whitewashed steps, a bougainvillea and a gorgeous door.
 If you're wondering what to do in Paros Greece, a stroll around Lefkes should be very high on your list.